NewthingAde/AmazonCloneChallange/README.md

 ## Overview
- I Design the Global Chef website using React-Boostrap (MDB React) and added some complex features and functionality to it.
+ I Design the Global Chef website using React-Bootstrap (MDB React) and added some complex features and functionality to it.
 The Project Challenge
 Users should be able to:
 - View the optimal layout for the app depending on their device's screen size